 Everyone can lend a hand in brand safety.

 We all are brand ambassadors and play a role in protecting brand equity even if we’re not in the marketing department.
 In today’s digital world, especially during the COVID-19 pandemic, mistakes whether unintentional or not, can have an even more detrimental effect when hitting ‘send’.
 Errors, like misspellings, incorrect grammar, tone, or language that may offend, can be devastating.
 Having an extra set of eyes is golden.
 Of course, most companies don’t have the luxury of a QC staff to proof every piece of content or social media post.
 Ask someone from another department to proof – even reading from the bottom up.
 You’ll be amazed how many inaccuracies can be found by someone who isn’t familiar with our marketing speak.
 It’s better to send it out late and be correct than dealing with the internal and external repercussions of slip-ups.
 Trust me, I know.
 I’ve been there having once deployed an email campaign to 5,000 users with a misspelled product name – even after many cross-functional reviews.
 Gulp!

 Mistakes happen – whether we are decades into our career or just starting out.
 That’s how we learn and continuously improve.
 I hope you work for an organization that embraces learning from failures.
 We want customers to have real, authentic experiences with our brands on social media, but not at the expense of brand denigration.
 Two simple questions to ask yourself are (1) would you still do X if it was splashed on the front page of a media outlet?
 And (2) Would you say it out loud to your grandma?
 If not, then don’t say it at all.

 What is your most embarrassing brand blunder?
 What would you have done differently communicating to customers during the early days of COVID-19?
-What brand actions will you continue doing in the post-pandemic recovery phase?
+What brand actions will you continue doing – or not – in the future?